 By Ebenezer Cudjoe and Daniel Gyedu

-Assisting patients with timely arrangements for their post hospital care continues to be a, if not the, central function of social workers in most hospitals (Cowles, 1999: 163).
+Assisting patients with timely arrangements for their post hospital care continues to be a, if not the central function of social workers in most hospitals (Cowles, 1999: 163).
 In 1986, federal legislation in the form of the Omnibus Budget Reconciliation Act mandated that every hospital have a process for planning patient discharges.
 According to the Omnibus Budget Reconciliation Act, a discharge plan must be included in the patient’s medical record and discussed with the patient or patient representative.

-The underlying purpose of this law was to facilitate speedy discharge of patients (Sharpe, 1991).
+The underlying purpose of this law was to facilitate the speedy discharge of patients (Sharpe, 1991).
 As a result, the role of the discharge planner is now firmly established and integrated into the structure of the contemporary hospital (Iglehart, 1990).
-It is necessary to emphasis here that the role of the hospital social worker in planning patients for discharge is indispensable.
+It is necessary to emphasize here that the role of the hospital social worker in planning patients for discharge is indispensable.